- Admission Tickets FAQ

 If the FASTPASS says 1:00 - 2:00 can it be used after 2:00 or does it expire?

-Theoretically, the FASTPASS expires, unless the attraction has gone down for an extended period of time.
-But frequently Cast Members allow you to use "expired" FASTPASSES.
+The FASTPASS expires, unless the attraction has gone down for an extended period of time.
+In the past guests were allowed to use expired FASTPASSES, but that is no longer the policy unless the ride has gone down.

 If the FASTPASS says 1:00 - 2:00 can I get a second FASTPASS at 2:01?